Your dad and family experiences

 – Callum, father of twins

-As your baby gets older, you might want to continue a special ritual or activity you shared, or still share, with your dad or another male figure in your life – an uncle, stepdad, foster dad or granddad.
-It might be going fishing, winking goodbye or reading books together.
+You might want to think about the special rituals or activities that you did, or still do, with your dad or another male figure in your life – an uncle, stepdad, foster dad or granddad.
+Special dad rituals might be going fishing, winking goodbye or reading books together.

 Every month on a Sunday my dad would pack up me and my brothers and sisters in his car and go for a three-hour drive.
 We’d get pizza, hop back in the car, then drive home again.
 I’d love to do that with my kids, but I don’t think my car would make it!